 4. Click ADD REQUEST.
-This will be an authentication request that will dynamically extract an access token and will allow user to log in to the app by using his username and password.
+This will be an authentication request that will dynamically extract an access token and will allow the user to log in to the app by using his username and password.
 Find more information about dynamic parameters here.

-5. Enter name - Authentication request - extract token using JSONPath from the response, select "POST" as Method, put URL -
+5. Enter request name - Authentication request - extract token using JSONPath from the response, select "POST" as Method, put URL -

 6. Press Advanced.
 This is a place where we set the request body, headers, extractions and assertions.
 Enter Content type -

 application/x-www-form-urlencoded , body -

 7. The warning you've got means that the parameters we set in the body as username, password, client_secret are not defined yet.
-In order to define them, go to the Parameters tab and add them as shown below:
+Go to the Parameters tab and add them as shown below:

 8. Now go back to the "Flows" tab and run your first API Test Suite by pressing the "RUN SUITE" button.
 That's it, you can see your results live in Loadmill.

 🎉 This is only the beginning, continue exploring our guides to master your Loadmill skills!

 We are always here if you need any help!
 Click on the bubble chat button in the lower-right corner of the screen or drop us a line at [email protected].